AbdullahSalman1/lab8-pygame/mynotes.md

 - Through AI i learnt how to solve problem by breaking it into smaller parts like for chasing : First I found the maginited and direction, after that i normalized it and then move it in the direction of smaller one.

+-- I gave the same prompts to chatgpt and copilot (socratic mode) and I found that copilot (socratic mode) helped me in thinking more critically and thinking out of the box whereas chatgpt just gave me the code with a very little explanation so inshort Use chatgpt when you are cooked and use copilot socratic mode when you actually want to learn something.